Food justice is a pipe dream without tackling industry

-The lack of access to healthy food is both a cause and a symptom of South Africa’s inequalities which further proves the fight for affordable nutritious food is a social justice issue.
+The lack of access to healthy food is a cause and a symptom of South Africa’s inequalities which further proves the fight for affordable nutritious food is a social justice issue.

 In a country like South Africa — with the triple challenges of unemployment, poverty and inequality — food justice is only the beginning of a long conversation for addressing socio-economic rights.
 The historical injustices of people in South Africa remain geographically, socially and economically isolated from the conversation the country is having about healthy food options.